13- LIFE IN GOD'S KINGDOM--Communication - Part 1

 The morning hours before the day begins should be a consideration for most of us, but if you are working the night shift your "morning" might be at 1PM when you get up.
 The important thing is to set a regular time and place and then commit yourself to show up.
 God will already be there.
 He's excited to meet with you!

-Once you are right with God then it's natural to want to start communicating with Him.
+Once we are right with God then it's natural to want to start communicating with Him.
 And our Father is delighted when any of his children spend time with him.
-He's always available, always ready to meet your right where you are.
-He wants to listen to your thoughts and questions but he wants to answer them as well which means learning how to listen for the voice of God.
-The main way we hear the voice of God is in reading the Bible which is why it is called "the Word of God".
-But His Son Jesus is called "the living Word of God" and so to "major" in His life and teachings is another way that God speaks to our spirit.
+He's always available, always ready to meet us right where we are.
+He wants to listen to our thoughts and questions but He also wants to answer them, which means learning how to listen for the voice of God.
+The main way we hear the voice of God is in reading the Bible, which is why it is called "the Word of God".
+But, His Son Jesus is called "the living Word of God" and so to "major" in His life and teachings is another way that God speaks to our spirit.

-As a new believer we still have many problems and issues left from our "former life".
-But no sooner does Christ's Spirit move into your spirit, He sets about changing you from the inside out.
-So you and Jesus will be talking out all kinds of things that need changing.
-The Holy Spirit will be lighting up the words of scripture so that you start to see how to apply it to your situation.
-It can and should result in you and Jesus sharing together all day long.
-For you can do so while you do other things.
+As new believers we still have many problems and issues left from our "former life".
+But no sooner does Christ's Spirit move into our spirit, He sets about changing us from the inside out.
+So we will be talking out all kinds of things with Jesus that need changing.
+The Holy Spirit will be lighting up the words of scripture so that we start to see how to apply it to our situations.
+It can and should result in sharing with Jesus all day long.
+For we can do so while we do other things.

-Along with talking with God all day long, while we work or go to school, we need to set a definite time apart with him.
-If possible, the morning BEFORE the activities of the day start is the best time.
+In addition to talking with God all day long, (while we work or go to school), we need to set a definite time apart with Him.
+If possible -- the morning -- BEFORE the activities of the day start, is the best time.
 Every believer needs a time and place where we can be alone with God.
 It's the most important meeting that we ever have in our day.